 Effective work follows principles which are even more important when working remotely.

-This homeoffice this works much better than I thought.
+This home-office thing works much better than I thought.
 I think we’ve been lucky to have the technological means in place to allow remote work and communication in such a frictionless manner.
+Working from home turned into a gigantic real-life experiment.
+And like every experiment, it revealed things we usually overlook during “normal” times.

 Imagine this would have happened in the 90’s.
 Would have been a very different picture in my opinion.